Job Prospects... At a glance

-The number of community workers in employment rose quickly between 2006 and 2013.
-The growth in employment is expected to continue out to 2026, albeit at a slower rate.
+The number of community workers in employment rose strongly between 2006 and 2013.
+The growth in employment is projected to continue out to 2028, but at a slower rate.
 This means there should be some opportunities for new graduates.

 Source: Statistics NZ Census and MBIE projections